OmarAhmed03/PDE-BS_MODEL/README.md

 ## Overview

-[Insert a visually engaging image or animation showcasing option pricing concepts or models]

 This project delves into the realm of option pricing by combining the traditional Black-Scholes model with the power of artificial neural networks (ANNs).
 It aims to: